dorahacksglobal/Hackathon-Playbook/thedao.md

 - **Organizer on Hackathon DAO whitelist** - all fund issue directly
 - **Organizer on Hackathon DAO blacklist** - no fund will be issued
-- **Organizer neither on whitelist or blacklist** - fund that used for hackathon bonus will be issued after the organizer updating their BUIDL page with the latest updates and getting at least one DAO steward's review.
+- **Organizer neither on whitelist or blacklist** - fund that used for hackathon bonus will be issued after the organizer updating their BUIDL page with the latest updates and getting at least one DAO staff's review.
 Other logistic cost will be released using reimbursement mode.

 ### 1.4.
+Hackathon DAO Seasonal Faire - Public Vote

+We will hold an public vote using quadratic voting with XXX USDT grant from Hackathon DAO for all the projects submitted from this season’s hackathons, where everyone (in or outside the Hackathon DAO) can vote and show their supports.

+- The bonus received will directly go to the hackers themselves.
+- The votes obtained of one hacker/team will be converted into Hackathon DAO credits (HCs) one-to-one.

+### 1.5.
 Hackathon Review

-By the end of each season, we will ask all the hackathon organizers to update their origin BUIDL page with the latest progress.
-After that, the DAO workers and hackers of the season will evaluate all the DAO supported hackathons together.
+By the end of each season, we will have all the supported hackathons evaluated according to their hacking experience, outcome quality and owner's organizing skills.

+All the hackathon organizers will be asked to update their origin application BUIDL page with the latest progress, so that the DAO workers and all the participated hackers of the season can vote according to their preference with more context.

-- **DAO workers** (DAO admin and stewards) - each DAO worker will get N votes where N equals to the amount of this seasons' supported hackathons.
+- **workers votes** (DAO admin and staffs) - each DAO worker will get N votes where N equals to the amount of this seasons' supported hackathons.
-- **Hackers** (all hackathon participants) - each hacker will get vote(s) according to the number of hackathon he/she participated in the season.
+- **Hackers votes** (all hackathon participants) - each hacker will get vote(s) according to the number of hackathon he/she participated in the season.
 One hackathon, one vote.

-The votes will be calculated into **workers' votes** and **hackers' votes**.
-The final results will have the following impacts:
+The final results will be the sum of **workers‘ votes**, **hackers votes** and **public votes** and will have the following impacts:

-- The votes obtained of one organizer will be converted into Hackathon DAO credits one-to-one.
+- The votes obtained of one organizer will be converted into Hackathon DAO credits (HCs) one-to-one.
-- The organizer that gets the highest workers' votes or developers' votes will be added into the Hackathon DAO whitelist for the next season and removed from blacklist if exists.
-If there's a tie for the first place, all the winning organizers will be added to the whitelist.
+- The organizer that gets both the highest workers' votes, hackers' votes or public votes will be added into the Hackathon DAO whitelist for the next season and removed from blacklist if exists.
+If there's a tie for first place, all the winning organizers will be added to the whitelist.

-Besides, we will hold an open vote using quadratic voting with XXX USDT bonus pool granted from Hackathon DAO for all the projects from this season’s hackathons, where everyone (in or outside the Hackathon DAO) can vote and show their preference.

-- The bonus received will directly go to the hackers themselves.
-- The votes obtained of one hacker/team will be converted into Hackathon DAO credits one-to-one.
+- The organizer that violates the community rules and gets reported by more than two DAO worker or hackers will be added into Hackathon DAO blacklist for the next season and removed from whitelist if exists.

+> public votes = the total votes gained of all the submitted projects in the seasonal DAO public vote

 ### **2. Community Governance**